 So the winner of the Nobel Peace Prize is a woman that is actually very courageous.

-And her she is the Venezuelan opposition.
+And she is the Venezuelan opposition.

-Maria uh Carino Machado is her name.
+Maria Carino Machado is her name.

-And what was fascinating is she received the award and she posted on X. Um, she dedicated her Nobel Peace Prize to President Donald J. Trump and his support for her cause.
+And what was fascinating is she received the award and she posted on X. She dedicated her Nobel Peace Prize to President Donald J. Trump and his support for her cause after the Nobel Committee again declined to bestow Trump himself with the award.

-And she went on and she said, We are on the threshold of victory, and today more than ever, we count on President Trump, the people of the United States, the people, the peoples of Latin America and the democratic nations of our world as our principled allies to achieve freedom and democracy.
+And today, more than ever, we count on President Trump, the people of the United States, the peoples of Latin America, and the democratic nations of our world as our principled allies to achieve freedom and democracy.

 I dedicate this prize to the suffering people of Venezuela and to President Trump for his decisive support of our cause.